Excel VBA MsgBox -11 Examples

 Next i

 • The code resizes the array dimension to fit the selected data.
-The For Loop then iterates through the selected range and assigns the values to the array.
+The For Loop iterates through the selected range and assigns the values to the array.

 For i = LBound(myArr, 1) To UBound(myArr, 1)